 |None available at this time||Visit Atomic Wallet||Atomic Wallet Review|

-Review of the Top Features on Trust Wallet
+Review of the Key Features of Trust Wallet

 Trust Wallet claims to support four million+ digital assets.
-Users can only directly access about 60 cryptocurrencies on the main website and wallet platforms, which is far less than most competitors.
+Users can only directly access about 60 cryptocurrencies on the main website and wallet platforms.
 It does include most major tokens and coins, such as Bitcoin, Ethereum, Binance Coin and Dogecoin.

 Trust Wallet also supports the addition of custom tokens to the wallet.
 Adding a custom token to the platform is a little arduous, but it should only take a few minutes.
 To get started, customers need to find the custom token address for the desired asset through a blockchain browser like BSCScan or Etherscan.
 They can then input this address into Trust Wallet, which will now support storing, sending, and receiving the new digital currency.